 Riding on the pavement

-Riding on the pavement is an offence under section 71 of the Highways Act 1875 and section 129 of the Road Traffic Act 1984.
-This is set out in Rule 64 of the Highway Code, which states that 'you MUST NOT cycle on the pavement.'
+Riding on the pavement is an offence under section 72 of the Highways Act 1835 and Section 129.5 of the Roads (Scotland) Act 1984.
+Both these laws apply equally to drivers and cyclists and prohibit the 'driving or riding of a carriage on the part of the highway set apart for traffic on foot' (the footway).
+For cyclists, this is set out in Rule 64 of the Highway Code, which states that 'you MUST NOT cycle on the pavement.'

 However, Ministers have issued guidance to the police to use discretion when issuing fines or fixed penalty notices (FPN) for riding on the pavement.

 When the FPN was introduced for pavement cycling in 1999, the then Home Office Minister issued the following statement:

 “The introduction of the fixed penalty is not aimed at responsible cyclists who sometimes feel obliged to use the pavement out of fear of traffic and who show consideration to other pavement users when doing so.